 At University College Roosevelt, you can follow courses within four different departments, namely Arts & Humanities (A&H), Engineering (ENG), Science (SCI) and Social Science (SSC).
-To finish the program within three years, you take four courses per semester, each of which is worth 7.5 ECTS.
+To finish the program within three years, you take four courses per semester, each of which is worth 7.5 EC.
 You have 30 classes per semester for each course, two hours per class meeting twice a week.
 In order to allow you to be both broadly educated and have deep knowledge within a few disciplines, the program follows a three-level structure:

 - 100-level (introductory): These courses have no prerequisites and, unless specified otherwise, are open to all students.

 - 200-level (intermediate): These courses are generally only open to students who have successfully completed one or more prerequisite courses at the 100-level.

 - 300-level (advanced): These courses are only open to students who have successfully completed one or more prerequisite courses at 200-level.
 A 100, 200 and 300 level course together form a full track in one of the departments.